Inflammedlab/Bryant_website/_posts/2022-12-28-about-the-group.md

 image: clarebryantcat.jpeg
 ---

-Clare bryant lab laverages the research of the innate immune system to champion the development of drugs across different pathologies.
+Clare Bryant's lab is using its expertise in the innate immune system to advance the development of drugs to treat a range of pathologies.
+By leveraging their knowledge of the body's natural defenses, the team hopes to identify new therapeutic approaches that can effectively combat a variety of diseases and conditions.
+Their research has the potential to significantly improve the lives of people affected by these conditions, and their efforts are an important contribution to the field of drug development.